ms/buildtogether.tech/important/index.md

     catastrophic error just as much as being legally drunk.

-These facts have been verified through hundreds of experiments over the course of more than a century.
-The data behind them is as solid as the data linking smoking to lung cancer.
+These facts have been verified through hundreds of experiments over the course of more than a century, including some on novice software developers
+<cite>Fucci2020</cite>.
+The data behind them is as solid as the data linking
+smoking to lung cancer.
 However, while most smokers will acknowledge that their habit is killing them, people in the software industry still talk and act as if science somehow didn't apply to them.
 To quote Robinson's article: